 Minimum Spacing of your Prototype PCB

 This aspect is one of the most important when performing prototype PCB manufacturing and assembly.
 This minimum spacing has to do with that distance found in-between your prototype PCB’s traces.

 This could also be traces’ width measurement on the printed circuit board.
 This minimum spacing is determined by some factors.
 These include the copper thickness and weight, and the board’s size.

 Dimension of PCB Prototype

 In order to reduce the total costs involved in the production, make sure that all the available spaces have been used.
-Another important point to note here is that your PCB must possess a regular and normal shape.
+Another important point to note here is that your PCB manufacturing possess a regular and normal shape.
 This is because irregular shapes are known to cause space wastage.